whitneyburton/portfolios/students/1608-back/vido-seaver/mod-4-portfolio.md

 *   [Spike Markdown](https://gist.github.com/vidoseaver/54ccf4940dbfebb9d2c9e1a5cc5a6946)

 I lead a spike configuring your machine with Ben and Matt as co-leads.
 We basically just went over shortcuts, bash profile settings, hotkeys and snippets.
 There were close to fourty people in the classroom and gave me a feel for how hard it is to teach.
 Especially to gain interaction from your audenience.
 They laugh when you least expect it and planned jokes fall flat.
-It had alot of fun and it was pretty exhilerating and now a fair amount of mod one have activate power mode.
+I had alot of fun and it was pretty exhilerating and now a fair amount of mod one have activate power mode.
+I'm not sure what else to write....

 #### Pairings